 - Dr. Erhard An-He Kinzelbach, architect, member of BDA, professor, architecture department, Bochum University of Applied Sciences, principal, KNOWSPACE ARCHITECTURE + CITIES

 - Binke Lenhardt, architect, member of BDA, founder & partner of CROSSBOUNDARIES, Beijing

 - Hao DONG, architect, creative thinker, founder & partner of CROSSBOUNDARIES, Beijing

 LU Ying brings experience from eight cities and three continents to her business in Shanghai.
-Future Urban Living aims at promoting a circular economy instead of the well-established ‘make-use-dispose’ model.
+Her enterprise Future Urban Living aims at promoting a circular economy instead of the well-established ‘make-use-dispose’ model.